 What is a Radial Arm Saw?

-It also locks into position when making rip cuts, so that the stock approaches the blade.
+The blade can be locked into position when making rip cuts so the stock approaches the blade instead, increasing its versatility.

 What Is a Radial Arm Saw Used For?

 Radial arm saws are designed primarily for making crosscuts, but they can also be used for rip cuts, bevels, miters, rabbets, and dado cuts.